riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 ###Writing our tests and implementing step 4

 Looking at the requirements we'll need to update the `page-contents` spec for the new input field.
 Also the `task-list` spec needs to explicitly check for the sort order of the tasks.
-In addition to these changes we'll add a new spec to test the functionality around creating new tasks.
+In addition to these changes we'll add a `new-task` spec to test the functionality around creating new tasks.

 ####task-list-spec.js